Thursday, January 18, 2024

 I barely (but successfully) managed to pry the pizzelle off in one piece.
 For our next one, I made sure to brush the entire iron, including that flat spot in the middle of it.
 After our next pizzelle had cooked, we raised the lid and hopefully wondered: "Does it look a little looser?"
 Well, we held the loaded iron over the cooling rack, turned it upside-down, and the pizzelle fluttered downward like a beautiful snowflake.

 I started gradually increasing the pizzelle size, hoping to find that perfect amount of batter that fills the iron without dripping out of it.
 Our results were erratic.
-I frequently had to use the spatula to scrape off any oozing excess.
+I frequently had to use the spatula to scrape off any oozing excess from the sides.

-Also, our first successful attempts looked like a pair of owl eyes on the cooling rack.
+Also, our first successful pizzelles looked like a pair of owl eyes on the cooling rack.

 In full disclosure, a lot of our pizzelles had singed edges.
 I tried to convince myself that they were "rustic," but my powers of self-delusion can only go so far.